 Depending on the scope of the desired cooperation, we distinguish between adivsory, blueprint and hands-on.

 Our understanding of advisory is, to discuss and brainstorm specific problems, challenges and strategy decisions.
 A possible outcome of those discussions may be a Blueprint with concrecte measures or a specific action for a hands-on phase.
+Requests are made by the client by e-mail and answered promptly, usually on the next next business day.
+Brainstormings and remote meetings take place on request.
+The keeping of interview notes is the responsibility of the client.

 A blueprint is a document containing specific action recommendations and/or points to consider.
 The blueprint is used in the hands-on phase to implement required changes.